0x77ff/Byte-Stealer/README.md

 # How to run:
-Get python(I used 3.9.12)/
+Get python(I used 3.9.12)\
-Install Byte-Logger.py onto your system/
+Install Byte-Logger.py onto your system\
-Make a Discord server and add a webhook/
+Make a Discord server and add a webhook\
 Copy the Webhook URL and replace YourWebhookURL with the URl(line 14 of the code)\
-make a text file called requirements.txt and replace the contents with the requirements.txt inside of the repository/
+make a text file called requirements.txt and replace the contents with the requirements.txt inside of the repository\

 Run this in cmd:
 ```